 - Organize and categorize as you pack.
 Designate a box or a group of boxes for each category.

-- Pack high use and low use items separately.
-You might consider leaving the low use items in their sealed boxes and put them in a storage area at your new location.
+- Pack high-use and low-use items separately.
+You might consider leaving the low-use items in their sealed boxes and putting them in a storage area at your new location.
 For example, if you’ve got three (3) sets of dishes and glasses and you’ve only used one (1) of them in the last five years, then maybe you should keep two of them boxed or get rid of them.